cprnn/URIOnlineJudge/README.md

 # URIOnlineJudge
-URI Online Judge exercises in Java, for practicing.
+URI Online Judge exercises in Java and Python, for practicing.